David Mamet: Film

 Other films that Mamet both wrote and directed include: Things Change (1988), Homicide (1991) (nominated for the Palme d'Or at 1991 Cannes Film Festival and won a "Screenwriter of the Year" award for Mamet from the London Film Critics' Circle Awards), Oleanna (1994), The Winslow Boy (1999), State and Main (2000), Spartan (2004), Redbelt (2008), and the 2013 bio-pic TV movie Phil Spector.

 A feature-length film, a thriller titled Blackbird, was intended for release in 2015, but is still in development.

 When Mamet adapted his play for the 1992 film Glengarry Glen Ross, he wrote an additional part (including the monologue "Coffee's for closers") for Alec Baldwin.

 Mamet continues to work with an informal repertory company for his films, including Crouse, William H. Macy, Joe Mantegna, and Rebecca Pidgeon, as well as the aforementioned school friends.

 Mamet rewrote the script for Ronin under the pseudonym "Richard Weisz" and turned in an early version of a script for Malcolm X which was rejected by director Spike Lee.
 Mamet also wrote an unproduced biopic script about Roscoe Arbuckle with Chris Farley intended to portray him.
 In 2000, Mamet directed a film version of Catastrophe, a one-act play by Samuel Beckett featuring Harold Pinter and John Gielgud (in his final screen performance).
 In 2008, he wrote and directed the mixed martial arts movie Redbelt, about a martial arts instructor tricked into fighting in a professional bout.

 In On Directing Film, Mamet advocates for a method of storytelling based on Eisenstein's montage theory, stating that the story should be told through the juxtaposition of uninflected images.
 This method relies heavily on the cut between scenes, and Mamet urges directors to eliminate as much narration as possible.
 Mamet asserts that directors should focus on getting the point of a scene across, rather than simply following a protagonist, or adding visually beautiful or intriguing shots.
 Films should create order from disorder in search of the objective.

+In 2023, reports emerged that Mamet would direct and co-write a new film titled Assassination, his first film since 2008.
+The film will center around the Chicago Mob ordering the assassination of John F. Kennedy, and will star Viggo Mortensen, Shia LaBeouf, Courtney Love, Al Pacino, and John Travolta.
+The film's production was scheduled to start in September 2023.
+In October, Barry Levinson took over as the film's director, while Mamet remained as the screenwriter.

+In June 2024, Deadline reported that the film, titled The Prince, will be directed by Cameron Van Hoy, which will center around Hunter Biden, the second son of U.S. President Joe Biden It will star Scott Haze as the lead character Parker; alongside Nicolas Cage, J.K.
+Simmons, Giancarlo Esposito, and Andy Garcia.
+Mamet added that the film won't be "a travelogue", and will be inspired by Hunter's life, rather than serve as a biopic.